ianschmutte/ianschmutte.github.io/_teaching/2020-spring-ECON5900.md

 * Submit a research proposal following [these guidelines](/files/Proposal.pdf). -->
 <!-- Note: this assignment must be submitted on time.
 Late assignments will incur a penalty of one letter grade off your course grade, per the syllabus policy. -->

-### Due Wednesday 15 January
+### Due Monday 13 January

 * Read the [Senior thesis handbook](/files/SeniorThesisHandbook.pdf)
 * Develop 3-5 specific research questions.
 For each question write a brief one-page summary.
 Your summary should include the details [described here](https://docs.google.com/document/d/1eXqiV2HSCnrptEajU9cy8lCa6xQLvfHJ4YUOdC699eU/edit?usp=sharing).
+Email these to the course TA.